 All Awesome Miner executables are digitally signed with a certificate and passes the Microsoft SmartScreen filters thanks to the good reputation.
 Note on May 2021: We updated our certificates and you may see a SmartScreen warning for the next month before the new certificate builds reputation.

 As with any Windows based application, anti-virus software can sometimes give false warnings.
 The general recommendation is to report this to the anti-virus vendor to have them correct it in their next virus definition update.

 In general, anti-virus software are very sensitive to software related to mining.
-The reason is that malware are often running mining software in the background to make money for the malware author.
+The reason is that malware is often running mining software in the background to make money for the malware author.
 This is the reason why the mining software automatically downloaded by Awesome Miner should be excluded from the virus scanning.
 See the guide for Configure Exclusions in Windows Defender for more detail.